Showing posts with label diaplegic. Show all posts

 Do you wonder what each day is like for a person who has cerebral palsy?

-I can tell you my own view as a person with it.
+I can tell you my own view on it.

-As a woman with the condition life is no different from anyone else.
+As a woman with the condition, life is no different from anyone else's.
 I breathe and talk the same way as anybody else.

 However, there are things that I either can't do or do differently.